CraigB73/mastermind/README.md

 ## How to play

+- You have 10 tries.
+- Start by entering your difficulty:
+    * Easy(3 letters)
+    * Normal(4 letters)
+    * Expert(5 letters)
+- A random secret code will be created with the letters: Z, X, C, V, B
+- The secret code length is determined by you difficulty level.
+- Your entries are not case sensitiv so go nuts on lower or uppcase.
+- When entering your code leave no empty spaces before or after the comma ex:(z,x,c,v ).
+- Crack the code before you run out of tries and you're a "Mastermind".

+<div align="center"><h2>******************** GOOD LUCK!! ********************</h2></div>

 ## Features

+- How to play the game
+- You are ask to enter a difficulty level

 <img src= "./assets/screenshots/header.png" width=600 height=300>

+- Input validation
+  - A reminder will display if you do not enter the correct value.

 <img src= "./assets/screenshots/diff_val.png" width=600 height=75>

+- Secret code is genterated with the letters state in the instruction once you enter you difficulty level.
+- Ask for your first guess.

 <img src= "./assets/screenshots/diff.png" width=600 height=75>

+- Guess Input and Validation
+  - Enter your guess.
+  - Eror message if you do not enter guess correctly

 <img src= "./assets/screenshots/enter_guess.png" width=600 height=75>
 <img src= "./assets/screenshots/guess_val.png" width=600 height=75>

+- Displays number of letters in the correct position.
+- Displays number of correct letters guessed.
+- Diplays previous guess.

 <img src= "./assets/screenshots/update_total.png" width=600 height=100>

+- End of game message if player solves the sercret code.
+- With option to play again.

 <img src= "./assets/screenshots/code_solved.png" width=600 height=75>

+- Display message player runs out of tries before secret code is solved.

 <img src= "./assets/screenshots/code_notsolved.png" width=600 height=175>

+- Good bye message if player choosed to not play again.

 <img src= "./assets/screenshots/No.png" width=600 height=100>

 ## Data Model

 I use function base progamming as my model.
 The game creats a random secret code from a list of five letters: z,x,c,v, or b.
 Each code length is determinded by the player inputing their difficulty level throung the command line.